rob-blackbourn/bareASGI-cors/README.md

 CORS support for [bareASGI](http://github.com/rob-blackbourn/bareasgi) (read the [docs](https://rob-blackbourn.github.io/bareASGI-cors/))

+## Branch

+The is the v3 maintenance branch.

 ## Usage

 Simply create the `CORSMiddleware` class and put is as the first middleware.